DeAndre Hopkins to Cardinals, David Johnson to Texans - ProFootballTalk

 There was chatter about trades involving Cardinals running back David Johnson and Texans wide receiver DeAndre Hopkins on Monday morning.
 They were traded for each other on Monday afternoon.

-Adam Schefter of ESPN reported that the Cardinals agreed to deal Johnson to Houston without word on compensation for Arizona, but that changed a short time later when Schefter reported Hopkins would go to Arizona. that the Texans will take on Johnson’s entire 2020 salary of $10.2 million.
+Adam Schefter of ESPN reported that the Cardinals agreed to deal Johnson to Houston without word on compensation for Arizona, but that changed a short time later when Schefter reported Hopkins would go to Arizona.
+Schefter also reported that the Texans will take on Johnson’s entire 2020 salary of $10.2 million.

 John McClain of the Houston Chronicle reports that Hopkins and a fourth round pick will go to the Cardinals for Johnson, a second-round pick this year and a fourth-round pick next year.